 Unity has lot of powerful tools in build but terrain generation is not yet perfect in Unity.
-When it comes to terrain unity assets store offers a wide range of terrain tools to select.
-In Unity, Gaia is the most popular and most user friendly terrain generator available.
+When it comes to terrain, Unity assets store offers a wide range of terrain tools to select.
+Gaia is the most popular and most user-friendly terrain generator available.
 You can build beautiful looking terrain in minutes.
-You can find best Gaia pro deal at the end.
+You can find the best Gaia pro deal at the end.

 Unity Gaia features

-- Stamping- You can stamp landscapes like hills,valley, rivers with this.
+- Stamping- You can stamp landscapes like hills, valleys, rivers with this.

-- Spawning- you can add vegetation, houses and other object in scene with this.
+- Spawning- you can add vegetation, houses and other objects in scene with this.

 - Built In, LW, SRP- This gives good performance and easy loading in mobile devices.